ElanShudnow/AzureCTwithJitter/AzureCT/README.md

 		```

 		>**Note**:  This will install a new PowerShell module with eight PowerShell cmdlets; Get-AzureNetworkAvailability, Clear-AzureCTHistory, Show-AzureCTResults, Get-HostName, Get-IPTrace, Remove-AzureCT, Install-LinkPerformance, and Get-LinkPerformance.
+  2. Run Import-Module AzureCT -Force
-  2. Run the Install-LinkPerformance command to download iPerf and PSPing as well as set the firewall rules.
+  3. Run the Install-LinkPerformance command to download iPerf and PSPing as well as set the firewall rules.
 Note: The -Force option can be used for unattended installations.
 - Windows Server Azure VM Instructions:
   1. Create a new Windows Server Azure VM on an ExpressRoute or Site-to-Site connected VNet.
 Ensure the Network Security Group (NSG) allows port 5201 inbound for both TCP and UDP.
   2. On the new Azure VM, in an elevated PowerShell Prompt, run the following command: